Creating Formula Fields in SuiteAnalytics Workbook

 If there are errors with the formula, click the error icon Formula error icon to view the details.

-7. Click Apply to add the formula field to the dataset.
+7. Click Apply to add the formula field to your dataset.

 The field appears in the Field lists on the Dataset Builder when you click Formulas.
-If you add the field to the Data Grid, it is also available for use in any workbook visualizations that are based on the dataset.
+If you add the field to the Data Grid, you can use it in any workbook visualizations that use this dataset.

 Creating Criteria Filters Using Formula Fields

-In the following example, you use the Criteria Builder to create a filter using a formula field.
+In this example, you’ll use the Criteria Builder to make a filter with a formula field.

 To create criteria filters using formula fields: